 Trump has tweeted in favor of:

-- Steel stocks – mostly down, US Steel is down over 30%
+- Steel stocks – mostly down, US Steel and AK Steel are both down over 20%

 Trump has tweet against: